syah1ra1/intro-to-spc-SECOND/slides.md

 ### Student Performance Insights
 **Key Observations:**

-- Evaluation of student scores from the `bigclass` dataset.
+- Evaluation of student scores from the `bigclass` tracking dataset.
-- Clear stratification observed between quantitative metrics.
+- Clear stratification observed between quantitative metrics and performance tiers.
-- Measurement errors are bounded by $\epsilon$ variation models.
+- Measurement variations and errors are bounded utilizing $\epsilon$ variation models.

-> Note: Outliers can be filtered dynamically using the legend on the right.
+> Note: Outliers can be filtered dynamically using the interactive legend on the right.
 :::

 ::: {.column width="50%"}